Online banking

 Choosing a password and PIN

-Pick a strong password that isn't easy to guess for your online banking accounts.
+Pick a strong password for your online banking accounts.
 You may be responsible for transactions you didn’t make or approve if you use a password that’s easy to guess.
-Combine upper-case and lower-case letters, numbers and keyboard symbols such as # or @ when creating your password.
+Create unique passwords for each account you have.
+Combine upper-case and lower-case letters, numbers and keyboard symbols like # or @ when you create your password.

 Protecting your personal financial information online